Travelling to and from Bagshot

 From Woking (for connections from the south and southwest) change at Ash Vale (on the Alton line) for Bagshot.

-Directions to Bagshot centre from the station (about 1/2 mile): turn left out of the station and down Station Road to the traffic lights, turn left into Bridge Road (keeping the BP filling station on your right).
+Directions to Bagshot centre from the station (about half a mile): turn left out of the station and down Station Road to the traffic lights, turn left into Bridge Road (keeping the BP filling station on your right).
 If walking, cross over at the pedestrian crossing and turn into the old part of High Street (Three Mariners Pub on your left).
-There is no taxi rank at the station, but there is a pay phone on Station Road.

 Ex Bagshot resident Ron Frost observed "I notice that the train journey times today, from Bagshot to Waterloo is stated at 'just over one hour'.
 In the 1940's that journey took 55 minutes and always on time.
 The journey from Woking to Waterloo was 25 minutes and were every half hour service."